roccodev/roccodev.github.io/content/blog/2023-07-05-xenoblade-3-aggro.md

 Generally, reactions only affect aggro indirectly, e.g. by providing damage bonuses.
 The Daze line is an exception,
 however:

-* Out of the seven aggro generation types listed above, only Taunts actually generate aggro during Daze.
+* Out of the eight aggro generation types listed above, only Taunts actually generate aggro during Daze.
 * When the enemy is inflicted with Burst, all Defenders in the party gain +20% aggro, while everyone else gets their aggro reduced by 20%.

 ## Reviving